bhartman-ns/hello-world/README.md

 Adding this line

-I wonder what will happen <removed>
+I wonderfully what will happen <removed>

-And then - delete from here
+And then - deleted from here

+Adding fourth line